LusunHCI/7cups-summer/data/nlu.md

 - How are you feeling about breaking up?

 ## intent: open_question/inquiry_ex_feelings
-- What are their feelings for you?
+- What are her feelings for you?
 - How did your ex feel about you?
 - What are your ex's feelings?
-- How did they feel about you?
+- How did she feel about you?

 ## intent: open_question/inquiry_feelings_about_ex
 - What parts of the relationship do you like?